igraph/python-igraph/doc/source/analysis.rst

 You can also remove edges between source and target nodes.

+To contract vertices, use :meth:`Graph.contract_vertices`.
+Edges between contracted vertices will become loops.

 Graph operators
 +++++++++++++++++
 It is possible to compute the union, intersection, difference, and other set operations (operators) between graphs.